cortexproject/cortex/docs/guides/shuffle-sharding.md

 - [Query-frontend](#query-frontend-shuffle-sharding)
 - [Store-gateway](#store-gateway-shuffle-sharding)

-Shuffle sharding is **disabled by default** and need to be explicitly enabled in the configuration.
+Shuffle sharding is **disabled by default** and needs to be explicitly enabled in the configuration.

 ### Guaranteed properties